hilarybrown/behavior-app-client/README.md

 - Fork this GitHub Repository to your own GitHub account
 - Copy the repository link from your GitHub account
 - Navigate into a preferred folder in Terminal and run `clone <copied repository url>` on the command line
-- Run `npm install` on the command line to run any dependencies that may be associated
+- Run `npm install` on the command line to install any dependencies that may be associated
 - This should create a copy of the front-end project into your GitHub as well as on your local device